Skip to main content

 Taameya (طعمية)

-Egyptian falafel, made from ground fava beans instead of chickpeas.
-Deep-fried and served in pita bread with tahini sauce and vegetables.
+Egyptian falafel made from ground fava beans rather than chickpeas, fried and served in pita with tahini and vegetables.

 Allergens: